elisilk/huddle-landing-page-with-single-introductory-section/README.md

 - the footer links
 - anything else?

-And now that I see how they compare your solution to the design, I will spend a little more time getting the spacing so it better aligns with the design.
+And now that I see how Frontend Mentor does a ["design comparison"](https://www.frontendmentor.io/solutions/responsive-landing-page-w-bkgd-image-icons-and-css-custom-properties-ddb86IDU28) with a screenshot of your solution compared to the design, I will spend a little more time getting the spacing so it better aligns with the design.

 ### Useful resources